See Melissa Rivers' Touching Tribute to Mom Joan Rivers On the Anniversary of Her Death - E! Online

 Joan died at the age of 81 in 2014.
 The news came days after the E!
 Fashion Police host suffered complications while undergoing a throat operation in New York.
 Joan was later laid to rest at Temple Emanu-El in Manhattan.

 "My mother's greatest legacy—that's sort of the big question everybody keeps asking me," Melissa said during a July 2015 interview with AARP.
-"They say, 'Oh, their children are their great legacy or their children are their great legacy.'
+"They say, 'Oh, their children are their great legacy or their grandchildren are their great legacy.'
 But honestly, I think my mother's legacy is laughter.
 You think of her and you laugh."

 Joan was born on June 8, 1933.
 During her lifetime, she brought joy to numerous audiences through her work as a comedian, an actress and a television host.
 She also received numerous accolades, including a Daytime Emmy, and was posthumously inducted into the Television Academy Hall of Fame in 2017.